openmaptiles/openmaptiles-tools/README.md

 dependency:  graphviz

-Takes a source code from the imposm3 mapping file and the SQL postprocessing code , nad parsing for the `etldoc:` graphviz based comments, and generate an svg file.
+Takes a source code from the imposm3 mapping file and the SQL postprocessing code , and parsing for the `etldoc:` graphviz based comments, and generate an svg file.
 The `.dot` and the `.svg` filename prefix is `etl_`

 ```